Level Up

 Project Summary

-Level Up: Greater Pittsburgh Pay Equity Project mission is to ensure employers and policymakers within the Greater Pittsburgh region use their power to take action to close the gender pay gap, which disproportionately impacts women of color.
+Level Up: The Greater Pittsburgh Pay Equity Project's mission is to ensure employers and policymakers within the Greater Pittsburgh region use their power to take action to close the wage gap.

 This disparity is not just bad for our families and our communities, but it weakens our region’s businesses as well.
 Above all, it undermines the very fabric of our region, whose reputation is based on hard work and building towards a collective future.
-When a Black woman, who may be the head of the household, makes less money, it means she is often forced to work two jobs and sometimes more to ensure basic necessities for her family.
-In turn, this denies her children– our future – the resources and attention they need to thrive.
-When a Black woman, whose leadership is needed in her community, makes significantly less money and has to work longer hours to pay bills or student loans, it means her community suffers in her absence and cannot flourish.
+When a marginalized and low-income person, who may be the head of the household, makes less money, it means they are often forced to work two jobs and sometimes more to ensure basic necessities for her family.
+In turn, this denies their children– our future – the resources and attention they need to thrive.
+When a marginalized and low-income person, whose leadership is needed in their community, makes significantly less money and has to work longer hours to pay bills or student loans, it means their community suffers in their absence and cannot flourish.

-When a Black woman, whose skills and talents are needed now more than ever to help fill our labor shortage, can only expect to be paid a fraction of what her labor is worth, it can have a profound impact on her self-esteem, result in anxiety and depression, and ultimately reduce work productivity.
-This is not good for her.
-This is not good for business.
+When a marginalized and low-income person, whose skills and talents are needed now more than ever to help fill our labor shortage, can only expect to be paid a fraction of what their labor is worth, it can have a profound impact on their self-esteem, result in anxiety and depression, and ultimately reduce work productivity.
+This is not good for them or their business.

-It’s time to level the playing field – by paying Black women as you would anyone else in your company/business.
+It’s time to level the playing field – by paying marginalized and low-income people as you would anyone else in your company/business.
 The “Level Up” Project is not just for the sake of employees, but for the sake of Pittsburgh’s future.
-Black women are a cornerstone of the Greater Pittsburgh regions communities, and it’s time to recognize them as such.
+Marginalized and low-income individuals are a cornerstone of the Greater Pittsburgh region's communities, and it’s time to recognize them as such.

 Project Committee